sulavtimilsina/Speaker-Identification-Using-Siamese-Network/README.md

 # Speaker-Identification-Using-Siamese-Network

-Audio data of Nepali Speakers areScraped from different Nepali Sites
+Audio data of Nepali Speakers are Scraped from different Nepali Sites